 The 2 1⁄2-story stuccoed brick mansion was designed in the Georgian Revival style and construction was completed in 1898.
 The 2 1⁄2-story Georgian-style Graybeal-Kelly House (now a private residence), built in 1835, was the manor house for the farm until the mansion was constructed.

 The mansion, built by Dr. Kelly as a summer home for his wife, Letitia, and their nine children, remained in the family until the early 1970s.
 In 1935, Dr. Kelly passed ownership to his son, Fritz, who maintained residence there until his death in 1980.
-The estate was then gifted to Harford County, which still owns the property.
+The estate was then sold to Harford County, which still owns the property.

 The non-profit Liriodendron Foundation was established to preserve and maintain the mansion and surrounding grounds.
 The Liriodendron is now used as a wedding, conference, events, and arts facility, and houses an art gallery on the second floor which primarily features local artists.